GuillaumeCleme/karaf-kotlin-sampleapp/README.md

 ## Artifacts

-* **karaf-http-resource-example-whiteboard** is a HTTP resource bundle that use an empty resource service (using SCR) to be taken by the Karaf HTTP service whiteboard.
+* **karaf-kotlin-sampleapp-core** is a HTTP resource bundle that use an empty resource service (using SCR) to be taken by the Karaf HTTP service whiteboard.
-* **karaf-http-resource-example-features** is a features repository used for the deployment.
+* **karaf-kotlin-sampleapp-features** is a features repository used for the deployment.

 ## Build